vdhamer/Photo-Club-Hub/.github/README.md

 ### Code Signing

 <details><summary>Details (click to expand)</summary>

-During the build you may be prompted to provide a developer license (personal or commercial) when you want to install the app on a physical device.
+</p>During the build you may be prompted to provide a developer license (personal or commercial)
+when you want to install the app on a physical device.
 This is a standard Apple iOS policy rather than something specific to this app.

-<\p>Starting with iOS 16.0 you will also need to configure physical devices to allow them to run apps
+</p>Starting with iOS 16.0 you will also need to configure physical devices to allow them to run apps
 that have _not_ been distributed via the Apple App Store.
 This configuration requires enabling `Developer Mode` on the device using `Settings` > `Privacy & Security` > `Developer Mode`.
 Again, this is a standard Apple iOS policy.
 This doesn't apply to MacOS.